• Skip to primary navigation

 Costa Rica Snakes

 Snakes are one of the most dangerous animals in Costa Rica but don’t let that scare you from visiting!
-Snake bites and attacks are not common in Costa Rica at all and it is rare for visitors to see one.
-Most tourists never see a wild snake during their vacation unless they go hiking deep into the rainforest.
-If that is your plan, then be very careful and we recommend to hire a guide.
+Snake bites and attacks on tourists are not common in Costa Rica.

 Common snakes in Costa Rica are the viper family, tree snakes and garter snakes.
 You do need to be careful around vipers as they are more poisonous and dangerous.